 I live in an apartment building with four flats for rent.
 When I decided to buy a Tesla, I asked a Tesla-recommended electrician to make me a quote for a charging option before I bought the car.
 We looked at the situation and I described my wish for a 3-phase charging possibility with at least 11kW for ~55Km charging of an older Model S per hour.
 The electrician offered a solution with the Tesla Wall Connector as charging station because this charging station is a good product with a good price-performance ratio.
 I could have used the UMC adapter supplied with the vehicle, but I preferred to leave it in the vehicle in case I needed it on remote places.
 Also, every time after charging packing the UMC and unpacking it again later was too cumbersome for me.

 The plan was to connect the power cable directly to my flats power meter at the distributor panel in the basement.
 The cable would be laid through three walls and along the ceiling for about 20 meters to the garage.
 Of course everything was done professionally with cable ducts and FI protection according to Tesla’s specifications.
 I then discussed this proposal with the owner.

 My owner did not participate in the costs for this charging solution.
 But they gave me the permission to do the installation this way.
-The neighbours had no influence, because they also live in the house only for rent (the owner itself does not live in the house).
+The neighbors had no influence because they also live in the house only for rent (the owner itself does not live in the house).

-So I was able to reach my goal to finally drive Tesla! 🙂
+So, I could reach my goal to finally drive Tesla! 🙂